Internal vs External Recruitment: A Guide for Small Businesses

 Legal Considerations

 As with anything having to do with employees, job postings, interviewing, and hiring decisions, whether you hire internally or externally, you are subject to employment laws.
-Specifically, you cannot create a job posting or make an interview or hiring decision based on an applicant’s:
+Specifically, your job postings, interviews, or hiring decisions cannot be unfairly influenced by an applicant’s:

 - Age